40 Trips to Tipp

 29. So Many Choices at Harrison’s Restaurant

 The menu at Harrison’s restaurant in the historic district is the kind that it takes a lifetime to try, and that you want to complete!
-Known for steaks, chops, huge salads, seafood, cabbage rolls, burgers, pasta and chicken wings, among many other signature items, the restaurant is open seven days a week and located at 106 E. Main St. It is located in an historic building and the interior of the restaurant reflects this.
+Known for steaks, chops, huge salads, seafood, cabbage rolls, burgers, pasta and chicken wings, among many other signature items, the restaurant is located at 106 E. Main St. It is located in an historic building and the interior of the restaurant reflects this.
 Patrons can look around the main dining room to see historic photographs from Tipp City’s past, or grab a drink from the historic bar area, which has served this purpose for many decades.
 Harrison’s is also a great place to host large gatherings and meetings.
 An upstairs dining area and bar cater to these needs.
 The Battle Ax Plug vintage advertisement on the side of the historic building is one of Tipp City’s most iconic and familiar images.

 30. Tipp City Disc Golf Course